-The United States Geological Survey has made an admirable contour map of nearly all of the national parks within the borders of the United States.
+The United States Geological Survey has made admirable contour maps of nearly all of the national parks within the borders of the United States.
 It is easy to learn to read these maps.
 Every mountain, lake, and stream which has an authoritative name is there named and the contour lines conform accurately with the surface, enabling the traveler instantly to reckon any altitude for himself.
 The contour-map habit is easy to acquire and is the source of keen enjoyment and of intimate knowledge which may be obtained in no other way.

-This map may be had from the superintendent of the park, but it will save time and trouble to write in advance for it to the United States Geological Survey, at Washington, D. C. There is a small charge.
+These maps may be had from the superintendent of the park, but it will save time and trouble to write in advance for them to the United States Geological Survey, at Washington, D. C. There is a small charge.